The John And Mary Corcoran Family Foundation

 Specific exclusions are not publicly documented, but as a private family foundation operating through trustee discretion, they likely do not fund:

-• Organizations outside their established geographic focus
+• Organisations outside their established geographic focus

 • Individual scholarships or personal requests